FFXIVITA/XIVITA-Tooltips/README.md

 Further installation:

 If all requirements are installed, you can proceed.
-To build XIVTooltips, open the command line of your choice, navigate to the XIVTooltips directory and execute `yarn build` for production usage or `yarn build:dev` for developer usage.
+To build Tooltips, open the command line of your choice, navigate to the Tooltips directory and execute `yarn build` for production usage or `yarn build:dev` for developer usage.

 After a successful build, you can proceed.